GreenStar Homes Certification Manual Version 4

 No radon detected above PCL 4 when tested or system installed

 Complete a radon test of the property using any valid method such as laboratory kits, home inspector 3-day test, or an ongoing radon monitor.
-If numbers come back above 4, an active radon system must be installed.
+If the results show the presence of radon above PCL 4, an active radon system must be installed.

-All new construction homes for all EPA zomes and existing homes EPA zone 1 must install a system.
-It can be active or passive, including foundation work when applicable and passive venting described in EPA indoor air plus.
+Existing homes in EPA zone 1 and all new construction homes in any EPA zone must install a radon mitigation system.
+It can be active or passive, and must include foundation work when applicable and passive venting described in EPA Indoor Air Plus.

-An alternative approach – Each first-level home or unit installs a RESET certified or other approved continuous radon monitor at the lower level.
-It must include instructions and training detail for the occupants and building managers to operate.
+Each ground-level home or unit must install a RESET certified or other approved continuous radon monitor in the lowest level.
+It must include instructions and training details for the occupants and building managers to operate.

 Verification

-If system is installed include photos of the system install and any foundation work completed
+If a system is installed, include photos of the system installation and any foundation work completed.

 Certified Level – MERV 8 | Silver Level – MERV 10 | Gold Level – MERV 13 | Platinum Level – MERV 16

-MERV filtration helps remove pollution from the air improving indoor air quality.
+MERV filtration helps remove pollution from the air to improve indoor air quality.
 Higher levels such as 13 and especially 16 can reduce airborne viruses.

 Energy or Heat Recovery Ventilators should have at least MERV 13 filters installed.

-- Nate the house whisperer, short video on static pressure – https://m.youtube.com/watch?v=rEa8IYs9mlo
+1. Nate the house whisperer, short video on static pressure.

 Products that can help